axadn/SoundShroud_cookbooks/runit/README.md

 On Debian family systems, the runit packages are maintained by the runit author, Gerrit Pape, and the recipe will use that for installation.

+On Gentoo, the runit ebuild package is installed.

-## Resource
+## Resource/Provider

 This cookbook has a resource, `runit_service`, for managing services under runit.
+This service subclasses the Chef `service` resource.

+**This resource replaces the runit_service definition.
+See the CHANGELOG.md file in this cookbook for breaking change information and any actions you may need to take to update cookbooks using runit_service.**

 ### Actions